datastaxdevs/conf-grpc-rest-graphql-data-apis/README.md

 ## THE END

-Congratulation your made it to the END.
+Congratulations, you made it to the END!